 Article Translations: (Spanish)

-The dangers of smoking have been known for years now.
-But more recently, experts have cautioned that breathing in someone else's secondhand smoke is also hazardous to health.
+The dangers of smoking have been known for years.
+But more recently, experts have warned that breathing in someone else's secondhand smoke is also a health risk.

 Secondhand smoke — a combination of the smoke coming from the burning end of a cigarette or cigar (sidestream smoke) and the smoke that is exhaled by a smoker (mainstream smoke) — is almost as dangerous as smoking.